Best River Fishing Rods Of 2023: Trout And Steelhead Rods

 River fishing rods should be light, flexible, and durable.
-Anglers use different river fishing rods for different types of fishing methods and for different fish.
-I prefer a 7 to 9-foot river fishing rod for lures and a 9 to 13-foot river fishing rod for float fishing or bottom bouncing methods.
+I prefer seven to 9-foot rods when fishing lures and nine to 13-foot rods for float fishing, drift fishing, or bottom bouncing methods.

 Best General Purpose Trout Rod – Spinning Rod